Shattered, a poem

 that the kingdom of heaven I’d see

-2 thoughts on “Shattered, a poem
+2 responses to “Shattered, a poem”

 Leave a Reply